eric-d-knowles/ngram-prep/README.md

 # ngram-prep

-**Scalable tools to prepare Google Books Ngrams data for linguistic and cultural analysis**
+**Scalable tools to prepare Google Books Ngrams data for linguistic and semantic analysis**

 Process n-grams from the Google Books corpus using multiple CPUs.
-Ideal for large corpora consisting of millions and billions of entries.
+Ideal for large corpora consisting of millions or billions of entries.
 Provides efficient pipelines for filtering, transforming, and organizing n-gram data prior to analysis.

 ## Capabilities